Speednwachinyelugo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for shell redirections, task 0: Hello World
+This is a project for shell redirections, task 1: Confused smiley